DevExpress/devextreme-angular/docs/using-webpack.md

-# Using the DevExtreme Angular 2 Integration With Webpack
+# Using the DevExtreme Angular 2 Integration with Webpack

 ## Create a new Application ##